splicebox/PsiCLASS/README.md

 Alternatively, one can run the different components of the program in succession.
 For instance, if you are using PsiCLASS on single sample s0.bam you can use:

-	# Find the introns
+	# Find introns
 	./junc s0.bam > s0.splice
 	# Build subexon graph
 	./subexon-info s0.bam s0.splice > s0.subexon
-	# Transcriptome assembly
+	# Assemble the transcripts
 	./classes -b s0.bam -s s0.subexon > s0.gtf

 The component `classes` is the core of PsiCLASS, which has more tuning options: